Jackie Rowanly Senior Accredited Counsellor (MBACP)

 I provide a compassionate yet challenging confidential counselling service and work with you on any issues and problems that you bring.
 I use my integrity, intuition and intention to help you reach the core of your issues and fulfill your potential.

 As a humanistic counsellor I view the whole of you as being important - body, mind, emotions, spirit and soul.
 The space is yours to talk about whatever you need to express.
 I listen with all of myself to all that you are saying with your words, gestures and feelings.
 This attention to the here-and-now keeps the work we are doing together very much alive.

 If you are troubled by behaviours, such as addictions or anger management, or physiological symptoms, such as anxiety or panic attacks, then we may do some specific work on these to assist you in gaining control over them.

 Talking about your current problems may lead us to make links with unresolved events from the past.
 Often these are continuing to impact on you in the present.
 Exploring these past events, such as abuse, trauma, bereavement, can result in resolving and healing them, so that they can be laid to rest.
-Having recently undergone training in working with trauma, I am even more aware of how our bodies hold vital information about our past experiences.
+Having undergone training in working with trauma, I am even more aware of how our bodies hold vital information about our past experiences.
 Giving attention to our embodied experience in the present can facilitate changing stuck and often unhelpful patterns.